TryGhost/slimer/README.md

 ## Install

+Add me to your globals:

 - `npm i -g @tryghost/slimer-cli`

 ## Usage

+I aim to be easy to use, if you ever get stuck, try adding `--help` to a command.

 - `slimer new <name>`
-- Run `slimer --help` for full usage details
+- Run `slimer` or `slimer --help` for full usage details

 ## Develop